ibm-cloud-architecture/vaccine-monitoring-agent/README.md

 To shut down Kafka and Zookeeper afterwards, run `docker-compose down`.

+now you can goto http://localhost:8080/ktable/{containerId}
+or http://localhost:8080/ktable to view all ktable and see what is in ktable

 ## Running on Kubernetes

 To run on Kubernetes, you will first need to deploy Kafka.
 The easiest way to do that is to use the [Strimzi operator quickstart](https://strimzi.io/quickstarts/).
 This will deploy a basic Kafka cluster into a `kafka` namespace on your Kubernetes cluster.